Hardiness zones

 Propagation: Division, seed

-Additional comments: Cultivar 'Regal Mist' is most popular and locally available.
-This grass plant is currently very popular in the Phoenix area.
-Bunch grasses as ornamentals in Phoenix landscapes look good for only about 2 to 4 years before they need to be either removed or rejuvenated because of thatch buildup.
+Additional comments: The cultivar 'Regal Mist' is most popular and locally available.
+Other beautiful cultivars include 'Pink Flamingo' and 'White Cloud'.
+This bunch grass plant is currently very popular in the Phoenix area.
+Keep in mind though that bunch grasses as ornamentals in Phoenix landscapes look good for only about 2 to 4 years before they need to be either removed or rejuvenated because of excessive thatch buildup.